joshbeckman/notes/blog/_posts/2024-02-03-keyboard-update-customized-keychron-k1.md

 I use a keyboard for 8\+ hours every day, so I need mine to be a help to my hands and not a hindrance\.
 I’ve been building on a Keychron K1 base for a few months now and here’s how I got there\.

 ## History
 I actually like apple keyboards and used those for a long time\.
+Like 8 years.
 Then I got a [Microsoft Sculpt](https://www.microsoft.com/en/accessories/products/keyboards/sculpt-ergonomic-desktop?activetab=pivot:overviewtab) and loved that until it wore out\.
 I liked how the Sculpt made my hands at ease but I didn’t love how much space it took up on my desk and I didn’t like how grimy the wrist\-rests got\.
 And it died, so it obviously wasn’t that well\-made\.

 Then I [got a Moonlander](https://www.joshbeckman.org/blog/ergodox-moonlander-week-3) with an ortholinear layout and didn’t like how different it was from my laptop’s keyboard \(I work a decent amount from my laptop at the couch or cafe\), so I [sold it to a coworker](https://www.joshbeckman.org/blog/switching-away-from-the-moonlander-keyboard)\.